What We Are Reading

-- Kothari U. (eds), A Radical History of Development Studies: Individuals, Institutions and Ideologies, Zed Books, 2005.
+- Kothari U. (ed), A Radical History of Development Studies: Individuals, institutions and ideologies, Zed Books, 2005.

-- Lewis D. & Mosse D. (eds) The Aid Effect.
-Ethnographies of Development and Neo-lib, MacMillan, 2005
+- Lewis D. and Mosse D. (eds), The Aid Effect: Ethnographies of development practice and neo-liberalism, MacMillan, 2005.

-- Rajak, Dinah.
-In Good Company: An Anatomy of Corporate Social Responsibility, Stanford University Press, 2011
+- Rajak, D., In Good Company: An anatomy of corporate social responsibility, Stanford University Press, 2011.

-The University of Edinburgh and the Centre of African Studies in particular, are committed to include more non-Western authors to the reading list, thereby contributing de-colonise academia and enable more, and more difference, voices to be heard in the debate.
+The University of Edinburgh and the Centre of African Studies in particular, are committed to include more non-Western authors on reading lists, thereby contributing to de-colonising academia and enabling more, and more different, voices to be heard in debates.
 We will tell you more about this initiative during our courses.